Washington Lemon Law: Your Complete Legal Guide

 Later owners may request arbitration if:

-- Vehicle was acquired within 2 years of original delivery and within first 24,000 miles
+- The vehicle was acquired within 2 years of original delivery and within the first 24,000 miles

-- Arbitration request is received within 30 months of original retail delivery
+- The arbitration request is received within 30 months of original retail delivery

 Washington's Claim Categories and Requirements